 Integration of current methods in instructional technology into the K-12 classroom, including multimedia presentations, Internet navigation and production, basic computer maintenance, and the critical evaluation of educational software.
 Needs of diverse learning styles of students are addressed.
-Taken concurrently with 2140, 2130 and 2140 as part of Professional Term A.
+Taken concurrently with 2140, 2130 and 2145 as part of Professional Term A. Prerequisite: 45 completed credits and a GPA of 2.50.